Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/vps-faq/guide.en-gb.md

 ///

-/// details | What bandwidth is allocated to my VPS?
-Is it guaranteed?

-The bandwidth listed on our [VPS web page](/links/bare-metal/vps) is guaranteed.
-It is the minimum amount allocated to your service.

-///

-/// details | Which SLA is applied to my VPS?

-An OVHcloud VPS includes a 99.9% SLA.

-///

-### Questions related to VPS administration
+## Questions related to VPS administration

 /// details | How do I connect to my VPS?